 Morston Mussels with Leeks, Smoky Bacon and Aspall Cyder

-It’s not often that I write recipes to serve one but this recipe is special.
-Ross and I only cook food we love to eat and that is perhaps a very selfish way to be when running a pub/restaurant.
-Well I’m the mussel lover in this relationship and it’s not often that I get a chance to eat them.
-Ross doesn’t really like any food that he has to eat with his fingers so he usually misses out on a mussel meal.
-When I see mussels on a menu I like to order it - BUT, and this is a big but, I have to trust the restaurant and also the chef.
-Now that might sound a bit controversial, however there is nothing worse than dirty mussels!!
-Gritty mussels with their beards attached is not my thing and it can easily ruin a simple humble and delicious dish in seconds.
+We are fairly selfish with our approach to what we put on our menus at the British Larder in the sense that we only cook food we love to eat.
+I’m a mussel lover and it’s not often that I get a chance to eat them.
+There is something rather good about eating with your fingers, food just seems to taste better, and mussels in their shell require a bit of finger action.
+When I see mussels on a menu I like to order them, but, and this is a big but, I have to trust the restaurant and also the chef.
+Now that might sound a bit controversial, but there is nothing worse than dirty mussels.
+Gritty mussels with their beards attached and full of sand is not my thing and it can easily ruin a simple and delicious dish in seconds.

-This time of the year one almost feels slightly deprived from sunshine and the happiness of the summer sun which delivers brightly coloured foods such as berries, peppers and tomatoes.
-However, with the earth warming up as we move into spring, seeing beautiful food such as these mussels and leeks is enough to put a gentle smile on ones face, and it’s a soft reminder that summer is on its way.
+At this time of the year we can sometimes feel slightly deprived of warm sunshine and of the happiness we experience when the summer sun delivers brightly coloured foods such as berries, peppers and tomatoes.
+However, winter has its own colourful gems and seeing beautiful food, such as these mussels and leeks, is enough to put a smile on anyone’s face, and it’s a gentle reminder that spring is on its way.

 - 1/2 leek, washed and sliced